-When the Dundee Partnership first began creating a masterplan to re-integrate the central waterfront area with the city centre, they could never have imagined the transformation 20 years later.
+When the Dundee Partnership first began creating a masterplan to re-integrate the central waterfront area with the city centre, they could never have imagined the transformation that's taken place.

-Gaining approval in 2001, the masterplan seeks to realise the exceptional opportunity provided by the waterfront and created a shared vision for the area of a distinct identity and sense of place, with a framework for future investment.
+Gaining approval in 2001, the partnership seeks to realise the exceptional opportunity provided by Dundee's waterfront and they created a vision for the area that had a distinct identity and sense of place, with a framework for future investment.

-The groundwork over the first decade culminated in the announcement in 2009 of the V&A Dundee, the first Victoria and Albert museum outside of London, an exciting proposition for this east coast city which sits on the Tay estuary.
-The project moved on with an international design competition to appoint an architect, and the following year, in 2010, Japanese architects, Kengo Kuma & Associates, were announced as the prestigious winner.
+The groundwork over the first decade culminated in the announcement in 2009 of the V&A Dundee, the first Victoria and Albert Museum of Design outside of London - an exciting proposition for this east coast city which sits on the Tay estuary.
+The project moved on, with an international design competition set up to find the right architect.
+The following year, in 2010, world-renowned Japanese architect, Kengo Kuma, was announced as the prestigious winner.

 "We are delighted that our vision for the V&A Dundee building, which was originally inspired by the beautiful River Tay setting, is now starting to take physical shape.
 I am very proud to be part of this exciting development for the city of Dundee and Scotland and to be creating a museum that will inspire people to visit from the UK and beyond".

-Opening on Saturday 15 September 2018, Scotland’s first design museum will be the global home of our country’s design heritage.
-The museum will give an insight into over 500 years of brilliance, ingenuity and achievement in Scottish creativity and the best examples of design from around the world.
+Scotland’s first design museum is the global home of our country’s design heritage.
+The museum gives an insight into over 500 years of brilliance, ingenuity and achievement in Scottish creativity as well as the best examples of design from around the world.
 Unsurprisingly, people from around Scotland - and further afield - have been flocking to the new attraction.
 The museum's target of 500,000 visitors in the first year was amazingly smashed in only six months!

 Nearly 2,500 cast-stone panels form the sculptural façade of this waterfront museum.
 The complex geometry was inspired by the dramatic cliffs along the nearby east coast of Scotland and its beautiful location reconnects Dundee with its historic waterfront.